 The members of the ColegauCymru Board serve as the trustees of the Charity and Directors of the Company Limited by Guarantee.
-The membership of the board is independent of the representative body the ColegauCymru CEO and Principals’ Forum but works closely with it to achieve the charities strategic mission, promoting world-class education, training and skills and outcomes for all learners in Wales.
-All Trustees and Directors appointed shall hold office for an initial period of three (3) years and use their personal and professional experience to support the CEO and staff of ColegauCymru Ltd.
+The membership of the board is independent of the representative body, the ColegauCymru Chief Executive and Principals’ Forum, but works closely with it to achieve the Charity's strategic mission, promoting world-class education, training and skills and outcomes for all post-16 learners in Wales.
+All Trustees and Directors appointed shall hold office for an initial period of three years and use their personal and professional experience to support the Chief Executive and staff of ColegauCymru Ltd.

 Dr Paul Smart